Skip to main content

 Last update:

-Telegraf - a monitoring system that allows you to customize the collection, storage and processing of metrics.
+Telegraf is a monitoring system that allows you to set up metric collection, storage, and processing.

-You can configure an agent to get metrics into your infrastructure.
+You can configure the agent to collect metrics to your infrastructure.

 1. Add a service user.